The moment I heard about the Blade 350

 The other mount that comes with the 350QX is intended to be used on the thinner GoPro Hero3 without the protective case; but I trimmed the back plate ridge off so my Hero2 would fit and just used a Velcro strap to ensure it won't slide out the back.
 This makes it a much lighter lift and gives a good 1 minute longer flight time I found; but to be perfectly honest, I would rather fly with the GoPro case on (just in case of a crash).
 Again the Hero3 will be an improvement.

 One thing I did find no matter which mount is used or which camera is used, the camera makes the Blade 350 QX substantially nose heavy.
-The stabilization corrects for it and it still flies fine; but to me there should be a way to get the center of gravity back in check, while still keeping the camera fairly far forward for an unobstructed image.
+The stabilization corrects for it but the flight characteristics do suffer!
+I was convinced there had to be a way to get the center of gravity back in check, while still keeping the camera fairly far forward for an unobstructed image.
 With so much nose weight, the front props and motors have to work harder than the rears (this might also explain why it's ususally the front props that fail - more on that in just a bit).
 I would like to see some sort of battery extension plate where the LiPo could be canted further back to even the weight distribution better.